 When should you start feeding cerelac to your baby?
-This is one question that knocks the mind of all moms like you who are just unfolding the ways of this new journey of motherhood.
+This knocks on the mind of most moms who are just beginning to walk on the journey of motherhood.

 “Yummy!!
 Delicious!!
 Nutrilicious!!
 What can I serve you more?”

-Cerelac is surely the first choice for all doting mothers who want to give the best to their lolos.
-It has cereals in it which is power packed with all essential nutrients to provide proper growth and development to your baby.
+Cerelac is undoubtedly the first choice for all doting mothers who want to give the best to their lolos.
+It has cereals, which are power-packed with all essential nutrients to provide proper growth and development to your baby.

-• Very easy to prepare.
-You just need a scoop of the stuff and some warm water and voila, dinner is served!
+• It is very easy to prepare.
+You need a scoop of cerelac, add some warm water, and stir.
+Voila, dinner is served!

-• It provides the baby with the combined benefits of cereals, iron, Calcium, Vitamin D, protein, Zinc, Vitamin A, Vitamin C and Omega 3 and omega 6.
-It has a total of 18 important nutrients and it is free of any chemical preservatives, flavours and colours.
+• It provides the baby with the combined benefits of cereals, Iron, Calcium, Vitamin D, protein, Zinc, Vitamin A, Vitamin C, and Omega 3 and Omega 6.
+It has 18 essential nutrients, free of chemical preservatives, flavors, and colors.

 • It is handy to carry in travels and outings.

 However, when it comes to homemade food, you would have to take care of extra iron supplements present in carrots, pomegranate, spinach, or other leafy vegetables.
 Cerelac combines milk and cereals that serve the growing baby’s best.